Reliable home phone service in Michigan that doesn't require internet

 If you're looking for traditional landline phone service in Michigan the type of phone service provided through copper wires and phone jacks in your wall you won't be able to find it in Michigan for much longer.

-The main phone service providers in Michigan are Verizon FiOS, Xfinity, RCN, and Spectrum.
-None of these traditional providers offer copper wire-based landline phone service.
+Traditional service providers in Michigan such as Verizon FiOS, Xfinity, RCN, and Spectrum, don't offer copper wire-based landline phone service.

 Instead, they offer internet-based VoIP (voice over internet protocol) service; that means if your internet is slow or goes down (or you don't have internet), you can't use your phone.